Razyapoo/KGBClusteringDocumentation/user_documentation.md

 We all know how zoom in/out works on mapping platforms such as [google maps](https://maps.google.com), maps.cz, etc. Zoom is used to increase or decrease the zoom level at a specific point and show more or less detail on a map.

-Our extension of the original Knowledge Graph browser is inspired by such mapping platforms.
+The extension of the original Knowledge Graph browser is inspired by such mapping platforms.

 <h1 id="glossary">Glossary</h1>

 In this part of the guide, you will learn the necessary terms that will help you understand the basic principle of how the extension works.
 They may differ from the usual terms you may be familiar with.

+You can skip this section for now and go to [How to use the extension?](#how-to-use-the-extension) section.

 <h3 id="hierarchical-relationships-glossary">Hierarchical relationship</h3>

-In our approach, we introduce the concept of hierarchical relationships.
+In the "Grouping of clusters" approach, we introduce the concept of hierarchical relationships.

 Typically, nodes in a graph are related to each other, for example, a company has employees, university has scientists, scientist has awards, scientist writes scientific papers, university has departments, and many other examples.
-In what follows, for simplicity, we will consider universities and departments as an example, and relationship between them will be - "university has department(s)".

-One possible way to visualize such relationship is to create an edge between nodes.
-But there is also another way, namely adding a hierarchy between the nodes, that is, in our example, the university acts as a parent node, and its departments act as child nodes.
-In such case, "university has department(s)" relation is hierarchical one, i.e. representing a *"parent-child"* relationship.
+One possible way to visualize such relationships is to create an edge between parent and child.
+But there is also another way, namely adding a hierarchy between nodes.
+In such case, parent node is visualized as a larger node containing child nodes inside.

-See the picture below for an example:
+Figure 1 below shows an example with universities and departments:

 <p align="center">
     <img src="img/child_parent_relation.png" alt="parent-child-relationship" title="Parent-child relationship" width="600"/><br/>